teynav/signalApngSticker/README.md

 2. imagemagick
 3. apngasm
 4. [tgs-to-gif](https://github.com/ed-asriyan/tgs-to-gif/tree/master-cpp)

-For v2 you need 2 more things to be preinstalled run on your system

-1. sudo pip install python-telegram-bot
+5. sudo pip install python-telegram-bot ( For v2 only )
-2. sudo pip install signalstickers-client
+6. sudo pip install signalstickers-client ( For v2 only )

 ---
 You can easily find these in your repo or AUR